Special effect: Early development

 In 1857, Oscar Rejlander created the world's first "special effects" image by combining different sections of 32 negatives into a single image, making a montaged combination print.
 In 1895, Alfred Clark created what is commonly accepted as the first-ever motion picture special effect.
 While filming a reenactment of the beheading of Mary, Queen of Scots, Clark instructed an actor to step up to the block in Mary's costume.
 As the executioner brought the axe above his head, Clark stopped the camera, had all of the actors freeze, and had the person playing Mary step off the set.
 He placed a Mary dummy in the actor's place, restarted filming, and allowed the executioner to bring the axe down, severing the dummy's head.
 Techniques like these would dominate the production of special effects for a century.

 It wasn't only the first use of trickery in cinema, it was also the first type of photographic trickery that was only possible in a motion picture, and referred to as the "stop trick".
 Georges Méliès, an early motion picture pioneer, accidentally discovered the same "stop trick."
 According to Méliès, his camera jammed while filming a street scene in Paris.
 When he screened the film, he found that the "stop trick" had caused a truck to turn into a hearse, pedestrians to change direction, and men to turn into women.
-Méliès, the stage manager at the Theatre Robert-Houdin, was inspired to develop a series of more than 500 short films between 1896 and 1914, in the process developing or inventing such techniques as multiple exposures, time-lapse photography, dissolves, and hand painted color.
+Méliès, the stage manager at the Theatre Robert-Houdin, was inspired to develop a series of more than 500 short films between 1896 and 1914, in the process developing or inventing such techniques as multiple exposures, time-lapse photography, dissolves, and hand painted colour.
 Because of his ability to seemingly manipulate and transform reality with the cinematograph, the prolific Méliès is sometimes referred to as the "Cinemagician."
 His most famous film, Le Voyage dans la lune (1902), a whimsical parody of Jules Verne's From the Earth to the Moon, featured a combination of live action and animation, and also incorporated extensive miniature and matte painting work.

 From 1910 to 1920, the main innovations in special effects were the improvements on the matte shot by Norman Dawn.
 With the original matte shot, pieces of cardboard were placed to block the exposure of the film, which would be exposed later.
 Dawn combined this technique with the "glass shot."
 Rather than using cardboard to block certain areas of the film exposure, Dawn simply painted certain areas black to prevent any light from exposing the film.
 From the partially exposed film, a single frame is then projected onto an easel, where the matte is then drawn.
 By creating the matte from an image directly from the film, it became incredibly easy to paint an image with proper respect to scale and perspective (the main flaw of the glass shot).
 Dawn's technique became the textbook for matte shots due to the natural images it created.